-This is a unique opportunity for newcomers to immerse themselves in dental politics and hopefully launch a career-long interest.
-These special overseer places are reserved for those who are new to dental representation, first time conference goers and in the first decades of their career.
+This is an opportunity for newcomers to immerse themselves in dental politics and hopefully launch a career-long interest.
+These special observer places are reserved for those who are new to dental representation or first-time conference goers.

 The LDC Conference website provides lots more advice on how to contribute.